 Security experts aren't surprised that at least 45.7 million credit and debit cards were stolen in the TJX Companies Inc. data breach.
-Look at how the retail giant handled its customer
+Look at how the retail giant handled its customer data and it won't be hard to see how the bad guys made off with so much treasure, they say.

 "The mistakes were many, but it started with a lack of security governance that was probably the result of the company being so big," Larry Ponemon, founder and chairman of the Elk Rapids, Mich.-based Ponemon Institute, said after reviewing details of a regulatory document the Framingham, Mass.-based retailer filed with the Securities and Exchange Commission (SEC) Wednesday.